What is ALS (amyotrophic lateral sclerosis)?

 ALS – frequency and age

-In Switzerland, around 500 to 700 people suffer from amyotrophic lateral sclerosis.
+In Switzerland, approximately 500 to 700 people suffer from amyotrophic lateral sclerosis.
 The number of new cases is estimated at 100 to 150 per year.
 In most cases, the disease breaks out between the ages of 50 and 70.
 However, there are also younger adults as well as older people with ALS.
 Overall, men fall ill slightly more often than women.

 Amyotrophic lateral sclerosis: causes and risk factors